 The faculty strives to provide a supportive collegial learning environment to foster each student's competence in the classroom and in the clinic.
-The curriculum of the DPT program is sequential.
+Please see the support section of the handbook for further information.

 The DPT program reserves the right to dismiss or to deny registration, readmission, or graduation to any student who, in the judgment of the DPT program faculty, is determined to be unsuited to the study or practice of physical therapy.
-Hence, failure to progress (i.e. numerous marginal grades or ethically/moral unacceptable conduct) for a student seeking to enter the physical therapy profession can be sufficient grounds for withdrawal.
+Hence, failure to progress (i.e. numerous marginal grades or unethical, immoral, or unacceptable conduct) for a student seeking to enter the physical therapy profession can be sufficient grounds for withdrawal.